 Metastatic Disease A stage of cancer after it has spread from its original site to other parts of the body.
 Migration/Gel Migration Movement of silicone material outside the breast implant to other areas of the body.
 MRI (Magnetic Resonance Imaging) A radiographic technology that uses a magnetic field to create a 3-dimensional picture of a body part or organ.
 This imaging method currently has the best ability to detect rupture of silicone gel breast implants.
 Necrosis Death of cells or tissues.
 Oncologist A medical doctor who specializes in diagnosing and treating cancer.
 Outpatient Surgery A surgical procedure in which the patient is not required to stay in the hospital overnight.
 Palpability/ Visibility Palpability is when the implant can be felt with the hand through the skin.
 Visibility is when the implant can be seen through the skin.
-Pectoralis · · the implant can be seen through the skin.
-Pectoralis the implant can be seen through the skin.
-Major muscle of the chest.
-A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under Pectoralis Pedicle TRAM Flap the implant can be seen through the skin.
-Major muscle of the chest.
-A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
-Periareolar refers to the area just around the Pectoralis Pedicle TRAM Flap Periareolar the implant can be seen through the skin.
-Major muscle of the chest.
-A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
+Pectoralis Major muscle of the chest.
+Pectoralis Pedicle TRAM Flap Major muscle of the chest.
+A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under Pedicle TRAM Flap A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
+Periareolar refers to the area just around the Pedicle TRAM Flap Periareolar A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
 Periareolar refers to the area just around the areola.
-Pectoralis Pedicle TRAM Flap Periareolar Periumbilical the implant can be seen through the skin.
-Major muscle of the chest.
-A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
+Pedicle TRAM Flap Periareolar Periumbilical A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
 Periareolar refers to the area just around the areola.
 Around the belly button.
-Surgery intended to enhance or improve the
+Surgery intended to enhance or improve the Periareolar Periumbilical Plastic Surgery A TRAM flap (section of skin, muscle and other tissue from the abdomen) that stays connected to the blood vessels in the rest of the body while being relocated (through a tunnel under the skin) to the breast area for reconstruction The areola is the pigmented or darker colored area of skin surrounding the nipple.
+Periareolar refers to the area just around the areola.
+Around the belly button.
+Surgery intended to enhance or improve the appearance of the body.
+A metallic element used to help make both silicone elastomer (the rubbery material of the